Frank-Friemel/ShairportQt/Readme.md

 #### Windows (x64)

+The [`Releases`](https://github.com/Frank-Friemel/ShairportQt/releases) section contains a setup executable.
+It will forward you to Apple's Bonjour download, if needed.

-Just copy the file `ShairportQt.exe` to your filesystem and create a Desktop-Link.
+Alternatively you may install manually by just downloading the `zip` file and copying the file `ShairportQt.exe` to your filesystem and create a Desktop-Link.
 That's it.

 Shairport depends on Apple's [`Bonjour`](https://support.apple.com/kb/DL999).
 Just start `ShairportQt`... it will guide you in case `Bonjour` is not installed on your machine.
 Please retry to start `ShairportQt.exe` after